csc301-fall-2019/project-documents/d1/product-and-planning.md

  * If you have a partner, these must be reviewed and accepted by them
  * The user stories should be written in Github and each one must have clear acceptance criteria

+  As a user, I can login with credentials, so that I can securely access my organizations gratitude messages.

+ Acceptance critieria:
+ -- Ability to make an account and login
+ -- Ability to check the messages that have been created by the user -- Users should not be able to see other messages made by other organizations -- Able to save messages to make it easier to send to volunteers

 ----

 ## Process Details